183rd (2nd Gloucester and Worcester) Brigade: First World War

 The brigade was formed during the First World War in 1914, as a duplicate of the 144th (1/1st Gloucester and Worcester) Brigade, from men in the Territorial Force who, for various reasons, did not volunteer to serve overseas when asked at the outbreak of war.
 As a result, the brigade acted mainly in a reserve role, sending drafts of trained infantrymen to the 144th Brigade, and it also acted in a home defence role.
 Assigned to the 61st (2nd South Midland) Division, the brigade served on the Western Front from May 1916.

 Order of battle

+The brigade was composed as follows: